-Fine adjustment can be made for each position by activating the menu settings, then select menu 0, which will display after 1 second the actual position where the FY/TT is on.
+Fine adjustment can be made for each position by activating the menu settings, then select menu 0, then press knob to select data settings where the display will show the actual FY/TT position.

-Now, with the selector you can fine tune the position, to make the rails perfect in-line.
+Now, with the selector, you can fine tune the position, to make the rails perfect in-line.